Cha Eun-woo: Impact and influence

 In November 2018, Cha was included as one of GQ Korea's Men of the Year.
-In 2019, he ranked seventh—with 44,178,474 points—in the Most Accumulated Points On Male Idol Brand Reputation.
-In the K-pop Radar Year-End Chart of 2019, Cha was named as the male "Hot Instagrammer".
+In the K-pop Radar Year-End Chart of 2019, he was named as the male "Hot Instagrammer".
+In April 2021, Cha placed 17th on Forbes Korea Power Celebrity and sixth in the social media category.
+In October, Cha became the first male star to grace the cover of Harper's Bazaar Hong Kong.

-In April 2021, Cha placed 17th on Forbes Korea Power Celebrity and sixth in the SNS category.
-In April 2022, after Cha was selected to represent contemporary men's clothing brand Liberclassy, traffic to the company's mall increased by 806% in the first week of April from the previous week, and the brand also saw an increase in social media engagement.
+In 2022, after Cha was selected to represent contemporary men's clothing brand Liberclassy, traffic to the company's mall increased by 806% in the first week of April from the previous week, and the brand also saw an increase in social media engagement.
 An official from Liberclassy said, "The Cha Eunwoo effect was seen as more than 70 million won in sales generated for pre-application alone".
+Cha is the only Korean celebrity after BTS and Blackpink members to reach 40 million followers on Instagram in 2024.
+He was recognized as the most influential man of 2022 on Lefty's Top Fashion Influencers Worldwide list, being the only man featured in the top 10.

-In January 2023, Cha was the Top Male Influencer in Fashion in 2022, and the only male to make it into the Top 10 influencers with $82.5 Million EMV, as reported by Lefty.
+In February 2023, Cha placed on Forbes 30 Under 30.
+In October 2023, survey conducted by JoyNews24, Cha was included as one of entertainment industry power people in South Korea.
+In a December 2023 survey conducted by Gallup Korea, Cha ranked 11th on Gallup Korea's Television Actor of the Year.